DiceHoldingsInc/puppet-solrcloud/README.md

 Solrcloud Module
 =================

-*THIS MODULE IS IN TESTING*
+*THIS IS IN TESTING*

-After I moved things around to make it work, this is no more a puppet module, but a vagrant wrapper.
+**After I moved things around to make it work, this is no more a puppet module, but a vagrant wrapper.**

 ## Description